 Most driveshafts are balanced from the factory and balancing weights are welded to it to achieve a perfect balance.
-Just like with wheel weights, they can fall off when they begin to rust so the older the vehicle is, the more likely it is to happen.
+It’s the same with wheel weights.
+They can fall off when they begin to rust.
+The older the vehicle is, the more likely it is to happen.
 Also, any foreign object hitting the driveshaft with enough strength can bend it and it will need to be replaced.

 Injection and fuel delivery

-On pretty much any internal combustion engine, 2 strokes, 4 strokes, gas or diesel, if the air/fuel ratio is not perfectly maintained because the injectors are not working properly or a gas line is leaking, for example, it will create misfires and misfires will make the engine stutter and vibrate.
+On pretty much any internal combustion engine, 2 strokes, 4 strokes, gas or diesel, the air/fuel ratio must be perfectly maintained.
+If the injectors are not working properly or a gas line is leaking, for example, it will create misfires.
+Misfires will make the engine stutter and vibrate.

 An injector problem will cause the engine to shake whether you are parked or not.
 Faulty injectors rarely are an intermittent condition.
 They either work or they don’t.